 Investors should also note any recent changes to analyst estimates for NKE.
 Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 2.94% higher.
-NKE currently has a Zacks Rank of #4 (Sell).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.85% higher.
+NKE is holding a Zacks Rank of #1 (Strong Buy) right now.

-Valuation is also important, so investors should note that NKE has a Forward P/E ratio of 47.78 right now.
-For comparison, its industry has an average Forward P/E of 30.2, which means NKE is trading at a premium to the group.
+Digging into valuation, NKE currently has a Forward P/E ratio of 45.33.
+Its industry sports an average Forward P/E of 37.76, so we one might conclude that NKE is trading at a premium comparatively.

-Also, we should mention that NKE has a PEG ratio of 2.93.
+Investors should also note that NKE has a PEG ratio of 2.72 right now.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Shoes and Retail Apparel was holding an average PEG ratio of 3.21 at yesterday's closing price.
+The Shoes and Retail Apparel was holding an average PEG ratio of 3.02 at yesterday's closing price.

 The Shoes and Retail Apparel industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 222, putting it in the bottom 13% of all 250+ industries.
+This group has a Zacks Industry Rank of 36, putting it in the top 15% of all 250+ industries.